learningtocode101/CV/README.md

 **Time Management** - I developed a process of planning and exercising conscious control of time spent on specific activities.
 This allowed me to complete my foundation degree online with Open University, whilst working full-time.

 **Quick Learner** - My most recent role saw me joining a scaling finance-technology company to set up and pull their IT Support function in-house.
 More about it on the company's meet the team [blog](https://blog.marketinvoice.com/2018/09/05/marketinvoice-shaneil-clarke/).
-I have also recently completed training at Makers, which is a highly intensive, self-taught guided learning coding bootcamp.
-I had to learn new concepts everyday within a short period of time.
+I have also recently completed training at Makers, which is a highly intensive, self-taught, guided learning coding bootcamp.
+I had to learn new concepts and best practices everyday within a short period of time.

 ## Education